History of Microsoft: 1985–1994: Windows and Office

 Meanwhile, Microsoft began introducing its most prominent office products.
 Microsoft Works, an integrated office program which combined features typically found in a word processor, spreadsheet, database and other office applications, saw its first release as an application for the Apple Macintosh towards the end of 1986.
 Microsoft Works would later be sold with other Microsoft products including Microsoft Word and Microsoft Bookshelf, a reference collection introduced in 1987 that was the company's first CD-ROM product.
-Later, on August 8, 1989, Microsoft introduced its most successful office product, Microsoft Office.
+On August 8, 1989, Microsoft introduced its most successful office product, Microsoft Office.
 Unlike the model of Microsoft Works, Microsoft Office was a bundle of separate office productivity applications, such as Microsoft Word, Microsoft Excel and so forth.
 While Microsoft Word and Microsoft Office were mostly developed internally, Microsoft also continued its trend of rebranding products from other companies, such as Microsoft SQL Server on January 13, 1988, a relational database management system for companies that was based on technology licensed from Sybase.

+Computerworld wrote in 1987 that "Gates has pushed [Windows] almost fanaticallly for years".
+Many in the industry were skeptical; Chris Pratley of Microsoft recalled in 2004 that "Windows was still considered a joke.
+Betting the company on it was a big, big bet".
 On May 22, 1990, Microsoft launched Windows 3.0.
 The new version of Microsoft's operating system boasted new features such as streamlined graphic user interface GUI and improved protected mode ability for the Intel 386 processor; it sold over 100,000 copies in two weeks.
 Windows at the time generated more revenue for Microsoft than OS/2, and the company decided to move more resources from OS/2 to Windows.
 In an internal memo to Microsoft employees on May 16, 1991, Bill Gates announced that the OS/2 partnership was over, and that Microsoft would henceforth focus its platform efforts on Windows and the Windows NT kernel.
 Some people, especially developers who had ignored Windows and committed most of their resources to OS/2, were taken by surprise, and accused Microsoft of deception.
 This changeover from OS/2 was frequently referred to in the industry as "the head-fake".
 In the recent years, the popularity of OS/2 declined, and Windows quickly became the favored PC platform.
 1991 also marked the founding of Microsoft Research, an organization in Microsoft for researching computer science subjects, and Microsoft Visual Basic, a popular development product for companies and individuals.